dreamcatcher-tech/network/ideas/Interpulse/CRM/Packets/Tablet Base.md

 10. May allow general access to customer data
 11. Live feedback to the central application of truck progress
 12. May capture the camera feed for events
+13. Gate codes and notes shows info for each collection
+14. Bin number
+15. Side rubbish, christmas trees
+16. Phone version that has onsite
+17. Phone with overload photos
+18. no access blocking photos
+19. still print out manifest with gate codes
+20. Phone and tablet versions need to have exact same functionality
+21. No need to have phone and tablet communicate while offline

+## Device Requirements
+23. Wet test
+24. With gloves, possibly stylus
+25. Waterproof phones and tablets ?
+Bin number needs to be typed in

 ## Initial Tests
 1. Kotlin app using mapbox sdk that can load the blockchain based on [mapbox examples](https://github.com/mapbox/mapbox-navigation-android-examples)